 Typical Lifetimes for Different Roofing Materials

-The type of material you select for your roof, the shingle type used, has a major impact on how long your roof will last before it needs to be replaced.
+The type of material you select for your roof, the shingle type used, has a major impact on how long it will last before it needs to be replaced.
 In general, the more life you want out of your roof shingles, the more expensive they’ll be.

 The most common type of residential roofing across Canada is asphalt shingles.
 Asphalt shingles are the most affordable and, unsurprisingly, have a shorter lifespan than other roofing materials.
 Aesthetics, installation costs, and other functionalities can also affect the price of roofing materials.
 Check out this blog for more info on shingle materials and the benefits of each.